szczyglis-dev/py-gpt/docs/source/modes.rst

 .. tip::
    Using the Chat with Files mode, you have default access to files manually indexed from the active ``data`` directory.
 For a project with a custom data workdir this means that project's directory; otherwise it is the shared profile ``data`` directory.
 You can also use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.

 **Token limit:** When you use ``Chat with Files`` in non-query mode, LlamaIndex adds extra context to the system prompt.
 If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
-If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "+ Tools" option to reduce the number of tokens used by the system prompt.
+If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the ``Tools`` switch to reduce the number of tokens used by the system prompt.

 **Available vector stores** (provided by ``LlamaIndex``):